Nudibranch Ecology and ID Course

 - Attend the nudibranch and sea slug lecture

-- Complete identification of 2 different species (photos) using online and library resources
+- Complete identification of 2 different species (underwater or using photos) using online and library resources

 Published papers and studies based on this course

 - A new species of coral-feeding nudibranch (Mollusca: Gastropoda) from the Gulf of Thailand. by Rahul Mehrotra, Spencer Arnold, Adam Wang, Suchana Chavanich, Bert W. Hoeksema & Manuel Caballer

 - Selective consumption of sacoglossan sea slugs (Mollusca: Gastropoda) by scleractinian corals (Cnidaria: Anthozoa) by Rahul Mehrotra, Coline Monchanin, Chad M. Scott, Niphon Phongsuwan, Manuel Caballer Gutierrez, Suchana Chavanich, Bert W. Hoeksema